ZEISS/czicheck/documentation/usage.md

 Running CZICheck with the `--help` option will print a brief summary of the available options and their usage:

 ```
-CZICheck version 0.6.1, using libCZI version 0.62.6
+CZICheck version 0.7.0, using libCZI version 0.67.2

 Usage: CZICheck [OPTIONS]

 Options:
   -h,--help                   Print this help message and exit
   -s,--source FILENAME        Specify the CZI-file to be checked.
+                              This can be a local file path or a URL (when used with --source-stream-class).
   -c,--checks CHECKS-TO-BE-RUN
                               Specifies a comma-separated list of short-names of checkers
                               to run.
 In addition to the short-names, the following